TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/B2C-MigratingUser-Apollo.md

 ## Migrate users to Azure AD B2C

-Kate Revert back Learn how to migrate users to Azure AD B2C by using the following video tutorials and documents.
+Learn how to migrate users to Azure AD B2C by using the following video tutorials and documents.

 ### Can I migrate existing consumer user accounts from any identity provider to Azure AD B2C?